tessercat/daoistic-book/daodejing/15/english.md

 ultimately inscrutable,
 so loud sing their praise.

-As cautious as a winter crossing, as faithful as a trusted friend, as respectful as a guest.
+As cautious as winter travellers, as anxious as worried neighbours, as brave as refugees.

 As chill as ice,
 as true as timber,
-as mixed up as melt water.
+as messy as mud.

-Who else could let melt water, by stillness, slowly settle?

-Who else could let peace,
-by movement,
-slowly arise?

-Those who took this path
-didn't want to fill up
-so they could save up
-and not start from scratch.
+Who among us can slowly clean up by calming down, and slowly create stability by changing?

+Those of us who embrace this method don't want to fill up so we can save up but not start from scratch.